 The OHSU Knight Cancer Institute provides expert care for multiple myeloma and other plasma cell disorders.
 Our doctors focus on specific blood disorders, giving them rare expertise on the best treatments for your condition.
-Our care includes:
+Our care and treatment options include:

 - A range of specialists working together to develop the most effective treatment recommendations for you.

 - A weekly meeting where doctors from multiple specialties combine their expertise to tailor care to your needs.

 - Expertise in even rare plasma cell disorders, such as POEMS syndrome and Waldenstrom's macroglobulinemia.

 - A nurse coordinator who can arrange your appointments and answer your questions.

-- Oregon’s largest bone marrow transplant program and the only one that offers an option to use donor cells.
+- Oregon’s largest bone marrow/stem cell transplant program and the only one that offers an option to use donor cells.

 - Access to promising new treatments through clinical trials led by some of the world’s leading blood cancer researchers.